Purpose of Fund

 - Events that encourage involvement in the Michigan Tech and campus communities

-The fund is administered by COMPASS, the Center for Orientation, Mentoring, Parents, and Academic Student Success.
+The fund is administered by the Waino Wahtera Center for Student Success.

 Tech Parents Annual Fund Use Policy